Bernard-Yang/HERB/README.md

 # HERB
-run measureBias.sh for measuring the bias score
+run measureBias.sh for measuring the bias score of Table1 in paper